Prescription Stimulant Addiction: Effects & Treatment

 - Helping the patient continue treatment.
 A professionally conducted detox program provides a great opportunity to help an individual transition into additional substance rehabilitation to continue beyond the withdrawal period.

-Once a patient successfully manages their stimulant withdrawal period, they are ready to continue with more comprehensive rehabilitation efforts.
+Once a patient successfully manages their withdrawal period, they are ready to continue with more comprehensive rehabilitation efforts.
 Treatment durations may vary depending on the level of addiction severity and other individual needs.
 However, studies suggest that patients may benefit from longer periods of treatment—such as 90 days or more.8

 Approaches to stimulant abuse treatment may vary from one program to the next, though they often include a combination of certain therapeutic techniques, including:4